Reports to Parliament

-The Report on Plans and Priorities, which is usually tabled around the same time as the federal budget, is an expenditure plan that provides detailed account of the PMPRB's main priorities by strategic outcome, program activities and planned/expected results.
-The RPP also provides details on human resource requirements, major capital projects, grants and contributions, and net program costs.
+The Departmental Plan, which is usually tabled around the same time as the federal budget, is an expenditure plan that provides detailed account of the PMPRB's main priorities by strategic outcome, program activities and planned/expected results.
+The Departmental Plan also provides details on human resource requirements, major capital projects, grants and contributions, and net program costs.

 The Future Oriented Financial Statements are intended to serve as a general overview of the PMPRB's financial position and operations.
 These future-oriented financial statements are prepared on an accrual basis to strengthen accountability, and improve transparency and financial management.